radovans/smart-home/README.md

 Features:
 - Each request has its own request id which is propagated into log
 - Each request is logged with whole request and response
-- Each request with logged in user have this info in logs
+- Each request with logged in user have this user informations in logs - e.g. username, roles
 - Each endpoint can be secured just be using annotations @LoggedInPermission or @AdminPermission
 - Feature flags - you can enable or disable some parts of application e.g. if you dont have esp module you can disable cron with feature flag - feature.toggles.cron.room.info=false
 - You can switch between classic and Json output of the log by feature flag - feature.toggles.logging.output.json=true